 Earlier this year we orchestrated a European media tour for our long-standing client FESPA, with a view to nurturing and building relationships with industry editors in key geographies ahead of FESPA Global Print Expo 2019 in Munich.
 The aim was to meet with some key editors to provide an update on the upcoming event, to discuss potential editorial opportunities and to look at how FESPA can work even more closely with the media, while building individual relationships with the editors in question.

-The tour took in Germany, the Netherlands, France, Belgium and Spain, and included in-depth briefings with 14 editors, all of whom were already well acquainted with FESPA.
+The tour took place in Germany, the Netherlands, France, Belgium and Spain, and included in-depth briefings with 14 editors, all of whom were already well acquainted with FESPA.
 The quality time spent with each editor individually was hugely valuable, even for a client that benefits from many opportunities to interact with the press.

 For starters, there wasn’t one editor that didn’t comment on how much they appreciated a member of FESPA’s management team taking the time to travel to them in person.
 It’s easy to forget that trade publications today sometimes rely on just one or two journalists, so taking time from their day-to-day editorial responsibilities can be difficult.
 Going to them meant less time out of their busy schedules, resulting in more in-depth, longer and more productive conversations.
 These open-ended discussions also nurtured new ideas and opportunities that wouldn’t necessarily have arisen from a quick email or phone call to follow-up on a particular editorial feature or news item.